Reviews You Can Rely On

 Needs seam sealing before use

-We've tested a lot of tents, and our skepticism when receiving the 3F UL Gear Lanshan 2 Pro ran deep.
+We've tested a lot of trekking pole tents, and our skepticism when receiving the 3F UL Gear Lanshan 2 Pro ran deep.
 Anyone can produce an inexpensive tent, but can it also be of good quality and deliver value — can it be a product that we would confidently recommend to a friend?
-We're happy and a little relieved to say, yes, we would recommend the Lanshan.
-It punches well above its class when it comes to high-quality features we've grown accustomed to having at the end of a long hard hike: the rain fly is an excellent waterproof and strong 20D sil-nylon, and the solid inner keeps all but the burliest of storms at bay.
-We love the roomy interior and vestibules, and the setup is as easy as it gets for a two-person trekking pole design.
+We're happy and a little relieved to say, yes, we would (and do) recommend the Lanshan.
+“The Lanshan 2 Pro punches well above its class when it comes to high-quality features we've grown accustomed to having at the end of a long, hard hike”, notes our tester.
+The rain fly is an excellent, waterproof, and strong 20D sil-nylon, and the solid inner doors keep all but the burliest of storms at bay.
+We love the roomy interior and vestibules, and the setup is as easy as it gets for a two-person, single-wall trekking pole design.

 Read more: 3F UL Gear Lanshan 2 Pro review